 Ausable Chasm— often called the “Grand Canyon of the Adirondacks.”
 Especially compelling in spring because runoff and river energy heighten the drama.
 Hiking trails, guided tours, and a strong day-trip circuit with other Champlain Valley stops.

 Fort Ticonderoga— one of the Adirondacks’ deepest spring experiences.
-Daily programs, the King’s Garden, museum collections, farm-to-fork dining, Mount Defiance views, and special 2026 programming tied to America’s 250th and the Revolutionary era.
+Daily programs (opening day May 9), the King’s Garden, museum collections, farm-to-fork dining, Mount Defiance views, and special 2026 programming tied to America’s 250th and the Revolutionary era.

 Best spring activities that aren’t all-day hikes